grkm95/Emotion-Analysis-with-Image-Processing/README.md

 English guide : [English Guide](https://drive.google.com/open?id=1OhPlVQtcZjEnz0Il6MiTTDv90qsOztqA "English Guide")

-Have fun coding without no bugs
+#Have fun coding without no bugs.
-May the Java be with you
+#May the Java be with you...
 ------------------------------------------------------------------------------------------------------------------------------

 # Görüntü İşleme ile Duygu Analizi